NickRenaud74/my-library/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## About
 My Library App retrieves information on books through the BooksAPI.
 It allows users to search for books and organize them into 3 shelves of Currently Reading, Want To Read and Read.
+Clicking on a book cover will open a display Modal that contains the books description.
 See the [SEARCH_TERMS.md](SEARCH_TERMS.md) for valid search terms the API will respond to.

 ## Available Scripts